joshb738/PyBer_Analysis/README.md

 <p align="left">
   <img src="Resources/PyBer_fare_summary.png" width=900"/>
 </p>

+- During the period of January 2019 - April 2019 the results for PyBer’s Total fares based on city types appear to follow the standard trend for PyBer data.
+Urban cities are producing the highest fare prices, Suburban cities following at mid fare range and Rural cities are producing the lowest fares.

+## Summary:
 Based on the results, PyBer may want to consider the following three recommendations to address the disparities among the city types.

-## Summary:

 1. Implement set fares based on various KM ranges for Rural cities provide extra incentive for customers to choose PyBer.